 Test Dates And Registration

-The TOEP exam takes place three times each academic year in the following months:
+The TOEP exam takes place four times per year in the following months:

-NOTE: Students should not pay for TOEP until notified to do so.
+The cost to register for TOEP is $70.
 Payments are made to the Cashier's Office ($70 payable to UC Regents).

 Terms of Agreement

 All registered students must promise to keep the contents of the TOEP test confidential and to abide by the UCI policies on academic integrity and student conduct.
 Students who break this agreement by sharing the contents of the TOEP test with others or using another student's information from a previous TOEP test will be reported to the Office of Academic Integrity and Student Conduct.

 All TOEP exams are video-recorded.
 Video-recordings of tests are the property of the Academic English Program at UCI and may be used for the norming and training of TOEP graders and/or educational and research purposes.
 All registered students will be asked to indicate that they understand that their tests will be video-recorded and may be used by the Academic English Program for academic purposes.